zyasserd/cqts-HoTTEST-Summer-School/Agda/Exercises/02-Solutions.lagda.md

 has-bool-dec-fct : Type → Type
 has-bool-dec-fct A = Σ f ꞉ (A → A → Bool) , (∀ x y → x ≡ y ⇔ (f x y) ≡ true)

-decidable-equality-char : (A : Type) → has-decidable-equality A ⇔ has-bool-dec-fct A
+decidable-equality-char : (A : Type) → has-1decidable-equality A ⇔ has-bool-dec-fct A
 pr₁ (decidable-equality-char A) discA = f , f-dec -- left to right implication where f' : (a b : A) → is-decidable (a ≡ b) → Bool